MyCometG3/DLABridging/README.md

 #### About unsupported feature(s):

     : Following interfaces are not supported.
-(Section # are from SDK 11.5 pdf) : 2.5.8 IDeckLinkVideoFrame3DExtensions
+(Section # are from SDK 11.6 pdf) : 2.5.8 IDeckLinkVideoFrame3DExtensions
     : 2.5.18 IDeckLinkMemoryAllocator
     : 2.5.26 IDeckLinkGLScreenPreviewHelper
     : 2.5.27 IDeckLinkCocoaScreenPreviewCallback
     : 2.5.28 IDeckLinkDX9ScreenPreviewHelper
-    : 2.5.29 IDeckLinkDeckControl
-    : 2.5.30 IDeckLinkDeckControlStatusCallback.
     : 2.5.35 IDeckLinkEncoderInput
     : 2.5.36 IDeckLinkEncoderInputCallback
     : 2.5.37 IDeckLinkEncoderPacket